-Savings Boost: IRS Raises HSA Contribution Limits for 2025
+Savings Boost: IRS Raises HSA Contribution Limits for 2026

 Each year, the Service makes inflation-based adjustments to HSA contribution limits.
-Due to ongoing inflation, the limits will increase slightly in 2025 – a far cry from the record-breaking 7% jumps in 2024.

-Here are the HSA contribution limits for 2025.
+Here are the HSA contribution limits for 2026.
 Importantly, any employer contributions count toward the contribution limit.

-- Self-only coverage: Individuals with self-only coverage will be able to contribute $4,300 in 2025, a slight bump from the $4,150 limit set for the 2024 calendar year.
+- Self-only coverage: Individuals with self-only coverage will be able to contribute $4,400 in 2026, a slight bump from the $4,300 limit set for 2025.

-- Family coverage: Employees with family coverage will be able to contribute $8,550 in 2025, up from $8,300 in 2024.
+- Family coverage: Employees with family coverage will be able to contribute $8,750 in 2026, up from $8,550 in 2025.

-For self-coverage only, annual deductibles must be at least $1,650 and cannot exceed $8,300.
+For self-coverage only, annual deductibles must be at least $1,700, and out-of-pocket expenses cannot exceed $8,500.

-For family coverage, annual deductibles must be at least $3,300 and cannot exceed $16,600.
+For family coverage, annual deductibles must be at least $3,400, and out-of-pocket expenses cannot exceed $17,000.

-Triple tax benefits of HSAs
+Triple Tax Benefits of HSAs

 Many employees have probably heard that HSAs offer triple tax benefits, but do they understand what that really means?